Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - AI auto-fill has two real paths: Notion AI Meeting Notes (requires Business) or Mac recording → AI notes → Notion (Qureco or similar makes it one app)

-- Don't forget the "after you've piled them up" layer: Status, Type tag, and a separate Tasks DB
+- Don't skip the "after you've piled them up" layer: Status, Type tag, and a separate Tasks DB

-Start by pasting the templates and using them in Monday's 1-on-1.
+Start by pasting the templates and running them in Monday's 1-on-1.
 When manual filling starts to hurt, move the recording-based automation in.

 Qureco Screen Recorder